Tips of the Day#

 Use the JEB Assistant to generate method and parameter names#

-Starting from JEB 5.2, you may use the assistant (via the Action menu, or the button located in the top right-hand corner of a decompiled fragment) to infer names for decompiled methods and method parameters.
+You may use the assistant (via the Action menu, or the button located in the top right-hand corner of a decompiled fragment) to infer names for decompiled classes, methods and method parameters.

 Generic Unpacker for APK#